Marriette History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Marriette is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Marriette family lived in Leicestershire.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Marriot in Normandy.
 While many of the family settled in England, some stayed behind in Normandy as shown by Richard Mareta who was listed there (1180-1195.)
-CITATION[CLOSE]

 Early Origins of the Marriette family